jonaustin/SpectraStrobe/README.md

 #### SpectraStrobe AU

-[CymaticSpectraStrobe](resources/audiounits/CymaticSpectraStrobe/README.md) is an Audio Units effect used to generate and control
+[Cymatic SpectraStrobe](resources/audiounits/CymaticSpectraStrobe/README.md) is an Audio Units effect used to generate and control
 AdobeStrobe and SpectraStrobe signals that can also modulate the signals with audio input.

 #### LFO AU

-[CymaticLFO](resources/audiounits/CymaticLFO/README.md) is an Audio Units effect that is designed to pair with CymaticSpectraStrobe.
+[Cymatic LFO](resources/audiounits/CymaticLFO/README.md) is an Audio Units effect that is designed to pair with CymaticSpectraStrobe.
 It can also be used as a general audio/panning modulating LFO.
 It offers a variety of waveforms and generates frequencies from 0 → 100 hz.
 Use this plug-in to modulate a control tone's brightness or panning.
 Put multiple instances of the plug-in in series to create complex modulations.